scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 In conclusion, the control plane depends on the CP-PKI.
 If it were to be used with another PKI, it would lose several of its fundamental properties.

 ### Provided to Other Components
-In SCION, an end host sending a packet must specify, in the header, the full SCION forwarding path the packet takes towards the destination.
+In SCION, an endpoint sending a packet must specify, in the header, the full SCION forwarding path the packet takes towards the destination.
 This concept is called packet-carried forwarding state (PCFS).
-Rather than having knowledge of the network topology, an end host's data plane relies on the control plane for getting such information.
+Rather than having knowledge of the network topology, an endpoint's data plane relies on the control plane for getting such information.
-The end host stack queries path segments, then it selects them and combines them into a full forwarding path to the destination.
+The endpoint's SCION stack queries path segments, then it selects them and combines them into a full forwarding path to the destination.

-The control plane is responsible, therefore, for providing an authenticated (multipath) view of the explored global topology to end hosts (and, in turn, to the data plane).
+The control plane is responsible, therefore, for providing an authenticated (multipath) view of the explored global topology to endpoints (and, in turn, to the data plane).
 In addition, it provides the data plane the ability to send authenticated control messages.
 The "interfaces" towards the data plane are represented by:

-* *Path segments*, that are provided to end hosts and used by SCION routers for forwarding.
+* *Path segments*, that are provided to endpoints and used by SCION routers for forwarding.
 Segments are designed so that each AS data plane can independently verify its own segments, while globally achieving full path authorization.

 * *SCMP.* SCION control-plane messages are by default all authenticated.
 In addition to beacons, the control plane offers the SCION Control Message Protocol (SCMP).
 It is analogous to ICMP, and it provides functionality for network diagnostics, such as ping and traceroute, and authenticated error messages that signal packet processing or network layer problems.
-SCMP is the first control message protocol that supports the authentication of network control messages, preventing that unauthenticated control messages can potentially be used to affect or even prevent traffic forwarding.
+SCMP is the first control message protocol that supports the authentication of network control messages, preventing unauthenticated control messages from potentially being used to affect or even prevent traffic forwarding.
 SCMP is used, for example, by the data plane to achieve path revocation.

 ### Relationship to Existing Protocols